genotoul-bioinfo/dgenies/src/dgenies/md/INSTALL.md

 Fill for target and query the absolute local path of the file.
 This path will not be shown to the client.
 Only the file name will be shown.

 If at least target is filled, a button "Load example" will be shown in the run form.
 Click on it will load example data in the form.

+### Analytics

+Set `enable_logging_runs` to True will enable storage of analytics data.
+It stores for each job creation date, user mail, size of query and target, and batch type.